HenrikBengtsson/future.BatchJobs/README.md

 ### Advanced configuration
-For more complicated backends (e.g. clusters), one has to use BatchJobs specific configuration files, which is explained in the Appendix.
+For more complicated backends (e.g. clusters), one has to use BatchJobs-specific configuration files as explained in the Appendix.
 The default is to use such configuration files, if available.
 To explicitly use such backend configurations, use `backend(".BatchJobs.R")`.